souldern/souldern.github.io/home/announcements/banbury2024.md

 Nominations have now closed and the list of candidates is as below.

-Note: the Banbury constituency has new boundaries and we are (just) still in Banbury consutituency, which has lost Bicester and gained Chipping Norton.
+Note: the Banbury constituency has new boundaries and we are (just) still in the Banbury constituency, which has lost Bicester and gained Chipping Norton.

 ![map](banbury2024.gif)